MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-asynchronous-fulfillment.md

 ![Mobile Plans inline profile download sequence diagram](images/dynamo_inline_profile_flow.png)

-When the MO Direct portal is ready for a profile download, install, and activation to occur, the portal should call `DataMartInlineProfile.notifyInlineProfileDownload`.
+When the MO Direct portal is ready for a profile download, install, and activation to occur, the portal should call `MobilePlansInlineProfileDownload.notifyInlineProfileDownload`.

-### DataMartInlineProfile.notifyInlineProfileDownload
+### MobilePlansInlineProfileDownload.notifyInlineProfileDownload

 | Parameter name | Type | Description |
 | --- | --- | -- |